We all make mistakes, errors of judgment, stupidly or otherwise.

-Sometimes it’s hard to work out why, sometimes because it’s simply time, others, well when you look back you realise that it should have happened for so many reasons, but at the time you couldn’t see the wood for the trees.
+Sometimes it’s hard to work out why, sometimes because it’s simply time, others, well when you look back you realize that it should have happened for so many reasons, but at the time you couldn’t see the wood for the trees.

 We were in a bad place.

-I’d been spending too much time travelling in a job that I had begun to hate, and I could see our relationship slipping away.
+I’d been spending too much time traveling in a job that I had begun to hate, and I could see our relationship slipping away.
 It was not that neither of us cared for the other, or even stopped loving each other, it was simply the stresses of everyday life.

-And it was not as if Chloe didn’t have a high pressure job, the one she had always wanted, and the one, we agreed, nothing would get in the way if she was given the opportunity.
+And it was not as if Chloe didn’t have a high-pressure job, the one she had always wanted, and the one, we agreed, nothing would get in the way if she was given the opportunity.

 I was happy with that, and for her.
 She was as entitled to have her dream job, as I was.
 I thought, I think we both thought, and believed, that would be the foundation of a good relationship.